zsahmed/dialogflow_cloudfunction/README.md

 Data used to power eVect stems from a variety of different public sources.
 The data allow the Dialogflow agent smartly process several related questions by an end user, all stemming from very different sources.
 Data were accessed via public APIs or public FTP sites and then lightly processed into **newline delimited JSON (NDJSON)** using **[jq](https://github.com/stedolan/jq)** Data were then loaded to BigQuery using the [BigQuery Python Client](https://googleapis.github.io/google-cloud-python/latest/bigquery/index.html).

+#### Data Sources

 This repo contains the load NDJSON formatted data and Python load scripts in the `bigquery` directory.
-Included below is a short description and access location of the principal data sources:
+Data files are located in `bigquery/data/*`.
+Included below is a short description and original location of the principal data sources:

 - CDC Traveler Data: includes detailed prevention tips on diseases by country, including traveler sub-group entity (e.g. traveling with children, pregnant women).
 **Source:** [CDC Travel](https://wwwnc.cdc.gov/travel/)